MichaelCurrin/learn-to-code/en/topics/scripting_languages/Go/README.md

 ## What is Go?

-- A modern language which started in 2009 at Google.
+- A modern language which started in 2009 (same as Node) and had the first stable release in 2011.
+It was created at Google.
 - Feels similar to Java/JavaScript/C syntax.
 Its design was influenced by Python for speed.
 - Go excels at high performance as it is a compiled language.
 - It supports asynchronous / concurrent programming - it was built to handle multicore processing and distributed processing across machines.
 Go has the _goroutine_ which is like using async or promises in other languages, except Go was designed with this from the start.